-Although both types of hormone therapy can have several negative side effects, they do not pose a higher risk of death for any of these people.
+Although hormone therapy can have several negative side effects, they do not pose a higher risk of death for any of these people.
 Transgender women taking estrogen have a 2-6% higher risk of blood clots.
 Long periods of no movement such as long car rides, plane flights, and surgery set the stage for these blood clots, so they have to take extra caution in these situations.
 These people also have a higher risk of high cholesterol and are more likely to get gallstones.
 They are at risk for developing type II diabetes, and using oral estrogen does increase the risk of heart disease.
-Medications that block natural male hormones also decrease bone density, which should be monitored as part of treatment.
+Medications that block natural male hormones also decrease bone density, which doctors need to monitor as part of treatment.

 Transgender men taking testosterone most commonly develop acne and male pattern baldness.
 They also are at increased risk for high blood pressure, high cholesterol, and type II diabetes.
 Although these are all risk factors for heart disease, there does not appear to be an increased risk for heart attack in these patients.
 Administration of testosterone can also cause issues with existing mental disorders, such as Bipolar Disorder and psychotic disorders.
 High doses of testosterone can trigger manias and psychotic episodes.

 Like most people, individuals with Gender Dysphoria want to have children at some point in their lives.
 However, the hormone treatments and surgical procedures used to treat Gender Dysphoria will both independently render patients infertile.
 People who do not address this issue before transitioning are at risk for later regretting having undergone treatment that has made it impossible for them to have children that are genetically theirs.
 Therapists and physicians should address this early on with these patients.
-The best options for these individuals are preservation and storage of their sperm or eggs for use at a later point in their lives when they are ready to have children.
+The best options for these individuals are preservation and storage of their sperm or eggs for use when they are ready to have children.

 The best starting point for someone who has conflicted feelings about their gender is a psychiatrist who has experience treating people with Gender Dysphoria.
-A psychiatrist who focuses on Gender Dysphoria will have links to the network of other providers who will make up the treatment team.
+They will have links to the network of other providers who will make up the treatment team.
 This includes therapists who specialize in this area who will provide individual psychotherapy and family therapy, endocrinologists who prescribe hormone treatments for transitioning, and surgeons with expertise in gender reassignment surgery.

 Recruit a support system